TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

    ***************************************************************/

-This notice may not be altered except for the year, author name and author e-mail.
+This notice may not be altered except for the year, author name and author e-mail address.

 File information block
 """"""""""""""""""""""

-File information block follows the copyright statement and provides basic information about the file.
+The file information block follows the copyright statement and provides basic information about the file.
 It should include file name, description of the file and information about the author (or authors).
 Example::